TheAnalyticCraft/IBM-Recommendation-Engine-Project/Readme.md

 - Collaborative Filtering: Recommendations are generated based on user similarity.
 - Content-Based Recommendations: Recommendations rely on content similarity between articles.

-A detailed walkthrough of the steps is described in the notebook or HTML file.
+A detailed walkthrough of the steps is described in the `Recommendations_with_IBM jupyter` notebook or HTML.
 Udacity provided an outline for which functions need to be written to perform the different tasks in this recommendation exercise, as shown in sections:

 - II.
 Rank-based
 - III.
 User-User Collaborative - Filtering
 - IV.
-Content-Based Filtering (optional)
+Content-Based Filtering

-At the end of section IV, a demonstration of three combined approaches is presented to construct a basic recommendation system, addressing various user scenarios:
+At the end of section IV, a demonstration of three combined approaches is presented to construct a basic recommendation engine, addressing various user scenarios:

 - New Users: Recommendations prioritize popular (most viewed) articles.
 - Less-Engaged Users (with 5 or fewer interactions): Content-based articles are recommended, sorted by popularity.